lejacobroy/Tidalrr/README.md

     - ✅ download covers
     - scan files
 - replace and select Masters albums/track
-    - store matching information in db for future use
+    - store matching information in db for future use (superseeded)
-- split wanted artists/albums/tracks from the watched ones
+- ✅ split wanted artists/albums/tracks from the watched ones
 - replace classes with functions as it's not needed and makes the code less readable
     - ✅ language.py
     - tidal.py